sersoft-gmbh/swifty-holidays/README.md

 ## Contributing

-If you find a bug / like to see a new feature in SwiftyHolidays there are a few ways of helping out:
+If you find a bug / like to see a new feature there are a few ways of helping out:

 -   If you can fix the bug / implement the feature yourself please do and open a PR.
 -   If you know how to code (which you probably do), please add a (failing) test and open a PR.
 We'll try to get your test green ASAP.